An internal Telstra email has confirmed that the telco will support Xbox Console Streaming in Australia.

 A timeframe on the availability of Xbox Console Streaming in Australia was not given, though US- and UK-based Xbox Insiders in the Alpha and Alpha Skip-Ahead rings have access to the functionality from today.

-Xbox Console Streaming is different from Project xCloud and allows the opportunity for a player to stream from their Xbox One to a handheld device of choice, for free.
-A user can only access the content they own in their personal Xbox One library, including Xbox Game Pass titles if they’re a subscriber.
+Xbox Console Streaming is different from Project xCloud and allows a player to stream from their Xbox One and its home network to a handheld device of choice.
+Users will be able to stream any Xbox 360 or Xbox One games they currently own, including Xbox Game Pass titles if they’re a subscriber.

-Microsoft has advised that those wishing to use Xbox Console Streaming must first ensure their Xbox One console is on a network that meets the following minimum requirements:
+While Console Streaming offers a larger (potential) pool of games than Project xCloud to play on the go, it requires a fairly heavy upload speed to do so.
+Microsoft has advised that those wishing to use the functionality must first ensure their Xbox One console is on a network that meets the following minimum requirements: